STEM OPT Extension Application Information

 Kirksville, MO 63501

 – Check ‘yes’ and look at the receipt number from your OPT application.
 If it starts with LIN, the Nebraska Service Center is the issuing office.
 If it starts with YSC, the Potomac Service Center is the issuing office.

-– In the Date(s) section- that is where you should include the dates of your employment authorization.
-Use the dates from your EAD card; if the dates do not fit in the given space, you should hand-write the dates neatly.
+– In the Date(s) section- include the dates of your employment authorization.
+Use start and end dates from your EAD card; if the dates do not fit in the given space, you should hand-write the dates neatly.

 – Just write “Granted”- no dates are necessary.